It’s Easter time and all through the house children will be asking how bunnies lay eggs…

 Here’s how it all began and some of the weird Easter celebrations around the world:

-Easter in the Christian calendar falls at the time of Passover in the Jewish calendar, except for Christians Jesus is the sacrificial lamb slaughtered on Good Friday to atone for the sins of humankind (in place of the lamb that families would sacrifice) and rose from the dead three days later on Easter Sunday.
-Nothing to do with chocolate or rabbits.
+Easter in the Christian calendar falls at the time of Passover in the Jewish calendar, except for Christians, Jesus represented the sacrificial lamb slaughtered on Good Friday to atone for the sins of humankind (in place of the lamb that families would sacrifice) and rose from the dead three days later on Easter Sunday.

-Blame the Germans!
-In the 17th century they arrived in Pennsylvania with Easter tales of an egg-laying hare.
-Yes really.
-Apparently this mythical hare called osterhase made nests and laid colourful eggs.
-Rabbits (or hares) are a symbol of spring and much breeding, as well know.
-And of course in the northern hemisphere Easter is the beginning of spring and many cultures rip out their fertility symbols to bring them luck.
+Rabbits (or hares) are a symbol of spring and much breeding, as we well know.
+And of course in the northern hemisphere Easter is the beginning of spring when many cultures rip out their fertility symbols to bring them luck.

 Wacky Easter traditions around the world:

-Parades in Spain: It’d be worth being in Seville one Easter to position yourself for the best views of the parades that run all week and culminate on Good Friday with floats, costumes, effigies.
+Parades in Spain: It’d be worth being in Seville one Easter to position yourself for the best views of the parades that run all week and culminate on Good Friday with floats, costumes and effigies.
 You’ll need a nana nap in the afternoon because the processions start at midnight and run into the wee hours.

-The Passion Play: Oberammergau is on my Bucket List for the Passion Play that involves 2000 locals from the tiny town of Oberammergau in Bavaria, Germany, and is only put on once every ten years.
-The next one is in 2020!
-It started in 1633 after the village was threatened by the plague but was miraculously spared.
-The religious leaders wrote the play that depicts the Passion, the Easter story, and they vowed to put it on every 10 years.
+The Passion Play: Oberammergau is on my Bucket List for the Passion Play that involves 2000 locals from the tiny town of Oberammergau in Bavaria, Germany.
+It is only put on once every ten years.
+Covid delayed the 2020 event, so it happened in 2022.

-They have only ever missed two and that was 1940 when the war broke out, and the performance in 1920 was postponed for two years due to the economic situation at the time.
 It lasts five hours (with a dinner break) and runs every day of the week between May and October.
 In 2010 they put on 102 performances depicting scenes from the Bible leading to Jesus’ death and resurrection.
-Click here for more info – and to book for 2020!

 And one more thing…